The Role of Collagen in Cartilage and Bone Health

 What is the difference between Distilled Ultra-Pure MSM and Pure-Crystalline MSM?

 With the distilled product, the MSM solution is heated up to a point where the MSM is released as a vapour and the pure crystals are formed and harvested as the vapour cools on the inside surface of a distillation column.
-The heating-up of the MSM solution and the subsequent cooling and harvesting process requires a lot more energy, and hence the reason why the price is a bit higher.
+The heating-up of the MSM solution and the subsequent cooling and harvesting process requires a lot more energy, and hence the reason why the price is marginally higher.

 How pure is MISMO MSM?